 GIFAS Herbal Center Products

-GIFAS Mixture and the GIFAS P capsules is for the treatment of.
+GIFAS Mixture and the GIFAS P capsules are for the treatment of.

 4. Waist pains.

-Now the GIFAS P capsules has a very strong natural herbal addictive for the treatment of
+Now the GIFAS P capsules have a very strong natural herbal addictive for the treatment of

 a.
 Boosting your libido( both male and female).